 These and other questions must be resolved as companies that violate these new requirements will face administrative and criminal liabilities including possible inclusion into the register of violators.
 Moreover, in the event of violation of the rules associated with the processing of employees’ personal data, companies might receive disciplinary action.

-WatersOAG specialists provide legal advice regarding the processing of personal data, as well as effective assistance with implementation of the new legislative requirements and resolution of various related issues.
+WatersOAG provides legal advice regarding the processing of personal data, as well as effective assistance with implementation of the legislative requirements and resolution of various related issues.